leohearts/AlternativeUnlockXposed/README.md

 ## How does it work ?

-When fake password provided, this module detects the input and replace it with the real password.
-So providing fake password and real password both unlocks , regardless of it's the first unlock or not.
+When the fake password is provided, this module detects the input and replaces it with the real password.
+As a result, both the fake and real passwords can unlock the device, regardless of whether it is the first unlock or not.

-And since it will be replaced with the real password, the fake password can also successfully decrypt phone after reboot.
+Furthermore, since the fake password will be replaced with the real one, the fake password can also successfully decrypt the phone after a reboot.

 ## Credit